New visa options for Singapore citizens

 Work and Holiday Arrangement with Singapore

-Australia has negotiated a Work and Holiday Visa Arrangement with Singapore commencing on 1 August 2017.
+A Work and Holiday Visa Arrangement with Singapore commenced on 1 August 2017.
 This arrangement allows up to 500 young Singaporeans who meet the educational requirements and have functional English to experience a working holiday in Australia.

 The Work and Holiday visa provides a unique, once in a lifetime opportunity for Singapore participants.
 It is also an opportunity for cultural exchange and building closer cultural ties between Singapore and Australia.

 For more detail on the eligibility requirements of the Work and Holiday visa please see the Department of Home Affairs website.
 A list of Frequently Asked Questions can be found here.
 Information about lodging an application can be found on the Singapore Australian Visa Application Centre website.